 - Ensuring the right infrastructure is in place

-- Implementing training, processes and controls around administering ceded reinsurance
+- Implementing training, processes, and controls around administering ceded reinsurance

 - Accessing the right expertise to manage reinsurance administration

 Given they rely so heavily on the data that comes from the reinsurance systems, actuaries should contribute to maintaining the operations.
 This can be done by working closely with reinsurance operations teams.
-Which leads to my next tip.
+This leads to my next tip.